 As a source of backup power, the EM1206 can rely on a supercapacitor.
-Suggested schematic diagram is shown below.
-The resistor is used for current limiting: a fully discharged supercapacitor creates a nearly short-circuit current inrush when it starts charging and this can damage the power supply of your host board.
+The suggested schematic diagram is shown below.
+The resistor is used for current limiting: A fully discharged supercapacitor creates a nearly short-circuit current inrush when it starts charging, which can damage the power supply of your host board.

-The supercapacitor has many advantages- it charges almost instantly and has virtually unlimited lifespan.
-The disadvantage is that the supercapacitor is only able to sustain the RTC of the EM1206 for about 5-6 days, which may appear to be insufficient.
+The supercapacitor has many advantages — it charges almost instantly and has a virtually unlimited lifespan.
+The disadvantage is that the supercapacitor is only able to sustain the RTC of the EM1206 for about five to six days, which may appear to be insufficient.
 Remember, however, that the EM1206 is a "connected" product.
 As such, it can always synchronize its clock with an Internet time server or a master clock on the main server of your system.
-Therefore, the role of the supercapacitor is to provide backup power during relatively short periods of power interruption, for example when the device is unplugged and moved to another location, or when the device is powered off over the weekend.
+Therefore, the role of the supercapacitor is to provide backup power during relatively short periods of power interruption; for example, when the device is unplugged and moved to another location, or when the device is powered off over the weekend.

-Your Tibbo BASIC/C application can access the RTC through the rtc. object (see TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual).
+Your Tibbo BASIC/C application can access the RTC through the rtc. object.